munichrocker/DatawRappr/README.md

 dw_data_to_chart(x = DATAFRAME, chart_id = CHART_ID)
 ```

 which uploads an R data.frame to an Datawrapper chart.
 The data.frame should already be in the right format, only including the expected columns for the chart.
 The API will asume, that the first row contains headers.
-If that's not true, you have to edit the metadata:
+If that's not true, you have to edit the metadata afterwards:

 ```{r}
 dw_edit_chart(chart_id = CHART_ID, data = list(`horizontal-header` = "false"))